 Ernest Hemingway Crashes in Airplane at Murchison Falls:

-On January 23, 1954, it looked like another wonderful day in Africa.
+On January 23, 1954, it looked like another beautiful day in Africa.
 Ernest Hemingway and his wife Mary Welsh Hemingway boarded their chartered Cessna-180 at Wilson Airport in Nairobi, Kenya.
 Roy Marsh, a seasoned African Pilot, was to take them on a grand fly-over Safari to Uganda.
-The trip was to be as a late Christmas present for Hemingway’s wife, Mary.
+The trip was a late Christmas present for Hemingway’s wife, Mary.

-On their flight, they viewed some of Africa’s scenic wonders from above.
+They viewed some of Africa’s scenic wonders from above on their flight.
 The Great Rift Valley, Lake Victoria, Africa’s largest fresh-water lake, and Lake Albert.
-Seeing Murchison Falls, the most world’s most powerful waterfall, was what they looked forward to seeing from above.
+Seeing Murchison Falls, the World’s most powerful waterfall, was what they looked forward to seeing from above.